Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 About three hours north of Gjirokaster, Berat is another well-preserved Ottoman city.

-This historic town, known as the “City of a Thousand Windows”, is actually spread over two locations.
 The lower area beside the river bank is called Mangalem, and this is overlooked by Kalaja which is dominated by a medieval castle.

 Visit Albania runs guided walking tours of the old city which give a fascinating insight to the rich history of the area, and the city’s inhabitants through the ages.
-These tours are really great, I’d thoroughly recommend joining one.

 For accommodation in Berat, the castle itself contains a few guesthouses which are excellent and have fantastic views over the old town below.

-From Berat, it’s an easy two hour drive back to Tirana.
+From Berat, it’s an easy two-hour drive back to Tirana.
 On the way, check out Çobo Winery, a great family-run vineyard with beautiful grounds.

-Suggested Albania Road Trip Itineraries
+Suggested Albanian Road Trip Itineraries

 These all assume that you will be flying into and out of Tirana.
 But because each itinerary is a loop, you could start and finish at any point.

-1 week Albania itinerary
+1-week Albania itinerary

 With only one week, you’ll need to move quickly, but you’ll still be able to see a decent amount of the country.